xz1996/Data-Structure-and-Algorithm/Sort/README.md

     // if the maximum or minimum is not the root index. if (extremum != rootIndex)
     {
-        // Swap the value of root index and the largest one. array[rootIndex] = array[rootIndex] ^ array[extremum];
+        // Swap the value of root with the smallest(largest) one. array[rootIndex] = array[rootIndex] ^ array[extremum];
         array[extremum] = array[rootIndex] ^ array[extremum];
         array[rootIndex] = array[rootIndex] ^ array[extremum];

+        // Recursively adjusting the heap
         heapify(array, length, extremum, isAscend);
     }
 }

 void heapSort(int array[], int length, bool isAscend) {
-    // Build the heap, the index of the first non-leaf node is "length/2 - 1" for (int adjIndex = (length / 2) - 1; adjIndex >= 0; adjIndex--)
-        heapify(array, length, adjIndex, isAscend);
+    // Build the heap(complete binary tree), the index of the first non-leaf node is "length/2 - 1", we choose it as the first node (which has child nodes) to recursively build heap. for (int adjIndex = (length / 2) - 1; adjIndex >= 0; adjIndex--) heapify(array, length, adjIndex, isAscend);

-    // Owing to the first element is the largest or smallest one in the heap,
-    // so after swap the first element with the last element each cycle and you will get the sorted array at last. for (int i = length - 1; i > 0; i--)
+    // Owing to the first element is the largest or smallest one in the heap(i.e. the root node in complete binary tree), after swapping the first element with the last element and adjusting heap each cycle, you will get the sorted array at last. for (int i = length - 1; i > 0; i--)
     {
         array[0] = array[0] ^ array[i];